warferik/DNS_File_Transfers/README.md

 -File that is created on windows system is named "newFile"

--Run mv newFile to newFile.exe and run
+-Run "mv newFile newFile.exe" and then execute file